JUNAID333/Online-Food-Ordering-Website/README.md

 # Online-Food-Ordering-Website
-This is a Front-End Website developed using HTML and css.
+This is a Front-End Website developed using HTML and CSS.